The Center for Research Initiatives and Strategies for the Communicatively Impaired

 As to the third goal, basic and applied research investigations at the CRISCI are directed toward improved understanding of the characteristics and abilities of normal and impaired listeners and speakers.
 This involves studies of normal and impaired speech, language, and hearing, as well as investigations of research methodology and development and application of modern technology that satisfy the needs of the communicatively impaired.

 Since receiving its designation as a Center of Excellence, the CRISCI has pursued new avenues of research and expand its existing research capabilities.
 In addition to funding made available through the State of Tennessee, additional research funds have been received through grants from the National Institutes of Health, the Department of Veterans Affairs, the Deafness Research Foundation and other private organizations.

 The CRISCI is an integral part of The University of Memphis' School of Communication Sciences and Disorders.
 The CRISCI director also serves as dean of the school and director of the Memphis Speech and Hearing Center.
 All staff researchers are faculty members and professional audiologists or speech/language pathologists certified by the American Speech-Language-Hearing Association.
 Many of our faculty are affiliate members of the Institute for Intelligent Systems.

 The Center's 23,800 square foot facility provides ample space for clinical treatment rooms, administrative offices, and computer support facilities.
 In addition, there are eleven fully equipped and operational research laboratories.
 Recent additions to our facilities include an anechoic chamber and a rotational vestibular chair.
-The CRISCI researchers are supported by a staff of computer systems specialists.
+The CRISCI researchers are supported by computer systems specialists.
 Services provided by the computer support group include design and development of application software, interfacing of computers with research laboratory equipment, integration and usage of commercial software, and general hardware/software technical assistance.